Er-Adarsh-Chauhan/spring-5-mvc-based-using-form-application/README.md

       `To configure Front Controller as a DispatcherServlet class and to configure Spring configuration File.`

   * Tomcat-9.0 Web Server to Run the this Web  Application.

+  ### Execution Flow of this Web Application
+  * whenever user gives the request then form page is shown.
+  * Here (*) represent mandatroy filed.
+  * if user doesn't enter any values to Lastname or its size is zero then it will show an error.
+  * if user doesn't enter any values to Free passes or values other than 'must be less than or equal to 10' then it will show an error.
+  * if user doesn't enter any values to Email or its values is incorrect then it will show an error.
+  * if user doesn't enter any values to Postal Code or its size Must be 5 and it contains both Numeric or Alphanumeric characters if not then it will show an error.

+  `Note : if Form inputs are filled with correct values then it will show the output. `

   # Some Other Project Using Spring MVC Based Architecture
   ### Localization Based Spring MVC Web Application